Low-energy effective quantum field theoretic description of excitations about soliton configurations: Discussion

-In the first part of the article we did a review of coherent state description of the solitons.
-Here we have found an important relation between topological charge and residue of the function $N_{k}$ about the pole of zero momentum mode.\\[5pt] Low energy effective field theoretical description of excitations about kink solitons is also discussed in this article using Wilson's method of integrating out high energy modes.
-To understand the long range behaviour of the solitons exist in many physical systems mentioned in \cite{Puga_1982}, \cite{2012arXiv1208.4914K}, \cite{doi:10.1080/00150190701735588}, we need a low energy description of the UV theory described in lattice.
-In the effective theory we have found out new terms which are source term, $\phi^{3}$ like term and also quadratic term is also modified which shows new feature in terms of the pole structure.
-And we have also found term which violates 4-momentum conservation which is expected because of the non-trivial non-linear configuration of kink soliton about which we studied low energy excitations.
-Here we have also shown the computation of 1-point, 2-point and 3-point correlation functions upto certain integral form in momentum space which one need to carry out to get the answer.
-These integral forms contain certain disconnected terms which one can easily figure out.
-We have also shown that in free-field limit of theory 1-point function vanishes in large time limit.
+In the first part of this article, we did a review of the coherent state description of the solitons.
+Here, an important relation between the topological charge and the residue of the function $N_{k}$ about the pole of zero momentum mode is shown.
+The zero momentum modes are also known as soft particles, playing an important role in capturing the long-range behaviour of the system.

+The low-energy effective field theoretical description of excitations about kink-solitons is also established in the present article using Wilson's method \cite{sonoda2006wilson, bonini1997wilson, kim1998wilson} of integrating out the high-energy modes.
+In order to understand the long-range behaviour of the solitons existing in many physical systems as mentioned in \cite{Puga_1982, 2012arXiv1208.4914K, doi:10.1080/00150190701735588}, we need a low-energy description of the UV theory described in a lattice.
+In this effective field theory, we have found out new terms which are namely, the source term, $\phi^{3}$ like term, and also the modified quadratic term.
+The presence of these terms is showing new features in terms of the pole structure of the two-point function.
+We have also found terms violating the 4-momentum conservation, which is expected because of the non-trivial and non-linear configuration of kink-soliton about which we studied the low-energy excitations.
+Further, the one-point, two-point, and three-point correlation functions up to certain integral forms in momentum space are also computed.
+These integral forms contain certain disconnected terms.
+It is also shown that the one-point function in this theory is non-zero, a new feature that can be used in order to identify the presence of soliton-like classical configuration although this vanishes in a large time limit because of the presence of the complex pole in the momentum space of Green-function.

-Although the normal modes about static kink configurations are chosen to be also static the integral over time coordinate only gives rise to time scale in which the low energy processes take place but it does not just arise as a multiplication constant in the low energy effective action of excitations about kink solitons since we have also considered propagating degrees of excitations in time without which one can't separate the degrees of freedom in terms of their energies.
+Although the normal modes about static kink configurations are chosen to be also static, the integral over time coordinate only gives rise to a time-scale in which the low-energy processes take place.
+However, it does not just arise as a multiplication constant in the low-energy effective action of excitations.
+Propagating degrees of excitations in time are considered without which the degrees of freedom in terms of their energies cannot be separated.